De Havilland Venom: Operational history

 In August 1952, No. 11 Squadron become the first overseas squadron to convert to the Venom in exchange for their existing Vampires inventory; No. 11 was responsible for conducting the type's operational service trials for the service.
 Upon their introduction to service, none of the single-seat fighter-bomber Venoms were deployed to home-based squadrons; priority was given to overseas forces, such as the Second Tactical Air Force stationed in Germany as well as those stationed in hotter climates where the benefits of the more powerful engine were most felt, such as Cyprus, the Middle East, Africa, and Asia.

 During September 1952, the Venom participated in its first NATO training operation, Exercise Mainbrace.
 In mid-1953, a second Venom wing, consisting of Nos.
-14, 98 and 118 Squadrons, was formed at RAF Fassberg, Lower Saxony; a third wing, comprising No.s 16, 94, and 145 Squadrons, was also formed at RAF Celle, Lower Saxony, during the following year.
-In this capacity, the Venom was only operated for a short time, those squadrons stationed at RAF Faßberg transitioned to the Hawker Hunter in 1955, while those at RAF Celle were disbanded in 1957.
+14, 98 and 118 Squadrons, was formed at RAF Fassberg, Lower Saxony; a third wing, comprising Nos.
+16, 94, and 145 Squadrons, was also formed at RAF Celle, Lower Saxony, during the following year.
+In this capacity, the Venom was only operated for a short time, those squadrons stationed at RAF Fassberg converted to the Hunter in 1955, while those at RAF Celle were disbanded in 1957.

-Throughout the mid-1950s, Venoms were dispatched to the furthest corners of the British Empire, being typically used to replace the Vampire in the fighter-bomber role.
+Throughout the mid-1950s, Venoms were dispatched to the furthest corners of the Commonwealth, being typically used to replace the Vampire in the fighter-bomber role.
 In August 1955, a flight of four Venoms conducted a 10,000 flight from RAF Habbaniya, Iraq to Wingfield Aerodrome, South Africa and back; while on the return leg of this journey, a speed record was set on the Cape Town-Pretoria route, covering the 807-mile distance in one hour and 23 minutes.

 On 6 May 1953, the first of the Venom night fighters was delivered to the RAF.
 From 1955 onwards, an improved model of the night fighter, the Venom NF.3, was introduced to squadron service.
 However, the night fighter Venom had only a relatively brief career with the RAF, having been procured to serve as an interim solution while more capable designs were developed.
 Accordingly, in 1957, the RAF's night fighter Venoms began to be withdrawn in favour of the newly introduced Gloster Javelin twin-engined all-weather fighter.
 In the night fighter role, the Venom was also adopted by export customers; the Swedish Air Force adopted the type as their principal night fighter in 1955 and operated three squadrons in this capacity.